Find Affordable College Courses

 Providence, RI

 Out of the 14 schools in the New England Region that were part of this year’s ranking, Brown University landed the # 5 spot on the list.
-Located in the midsize city of Providence, Brown is a private not-for-profit school with a fairly large student population.
+Located in the city of Providence, Brown is a private not-for-profit college with a fairly large student population.

 Brown undergraduate students pay an average of $62,304 in tuition and fees each year.

-Brown not only placed well in our value ranking, but it is also #5 on our Best Biomathematics & Bioinformatics Schools in the New England Region list.
+Brown also took the #5 spot in our Best Biomathematics & Bioinformatics Schools in the New England Region rankings.

 #6